Midushii/ERA5-Refractivity-Study-Period-Validation/README.md

 ### 7.5 Confidence intervals

-95% confidence intervals on each year's mean N (from `Confidence_Intervals.csv`) are narrow (typically ±3 N-units) and overlap extensively across the full 2010–2025 span — statistically consistent with a single underlying population rather than distinct year-to-year regimes.
+95% confidence intervals on each year's mean N (from `Confidence_Intervals.csv`) are narrow (typically ±3 N-units) and overlap extensively across the full 2010–2025 span, statistically consistent with a single underlying population rather than distinct year-to-year regimes.

 ---